2017–18 Weber State Wildcats women's basketball team

-The 2017–18 Weber State Wildcats women's basketball team represents Weber State University during the 2017–18 NCAA Division I women's basketball season.
-The Wildcats were led by sixth year head coach Bethann Ord and play their home games at the Dee Events Center.
+The 2017–18 Weber State Wildcats women's basketball team represented Weber State University during the 2017–18 NCAA Division I women's basketball season.
+The Wildcats were led by sixth year head coach Bethann Ord and played their home games at the Dee Events Center.
 They were members of the Big Sky Conference.
 They finished the season 21–10, 11–7 in Big Sky play to finish in a tie for third place.
 They lost in the quarterfinals of the Big Sky women's tournament to Idaho State.
-They were invited to the WBI where they defeated Texas Southern in the first round before losing to Central Arkansas in the quarterfinals.
+They were invited to the WBI, where they defeated Texas Southern in the first round before losing to Central Arkansas in the quarterfinals.

 On June 7, it was announced that Bethann Ord has resigned from Weber State and accept the head coaching job at Binghamton.
 She finished at Weber State with a 6 year record of 77–137.